simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 The process of transfer learning for both models was the same:

-1. MNIST Dataset: The first stage involved fine-tuning the pre-trained models using the MNIST dataset.
+**1. MNIST Dataset:** The first stage involved fine-tuning the pre-trained models using the MNIST dataset.
 This initial fine-tuning adapts the model to recognise patterns relevant to this specific dataset.
-2. Augmented Dataset: Fine-tuning was performed using the augmented images from the MNIST dataset.
+**2. Augmented Dataset:** Fine-tuning was performed using the augmented images from the MNIST dataset.
 This step helps the models adapt to variations introduced through data augmentation, such as rotations and distortions.
-3. Teachable Machine Images: Top-up training using images captured from Teachable Machine.
+**3. Teachable Machine Images:** Top-up training using images captured from Teachable Machine.
 In this process, I froze all layers apart from last few fully connected layers, training only these layers.
 The purpose of this was to refine the models on images with real-world variations that are not present in the MNIST data.

 **ResNet-50**

 ResNet-50 is a deep CNN with 50 layers.
 ResNet-50 utilises residual blocks and skip connections both of which allow the model to be 50 layers deep while still maintaining high performance - I will provide further detail on how residual blocks work in a future post.

-*Results*
+**Results**

 |                  | ResNet     | ResNet with augmentation | ResNet Top Up Trained  |
 |------------------|------------|--------------------------|------------------------|